jweissman/orsino/docs/mm.md

 - **Melee Attack**: Use your primary weapon.
 Attack an enemy.<br/>
 - **Defend**: Take a defensive stance.
 Grant yourself Defending (Improve AC by 2).<br/>
 - **Slow**: Reduce the speed of your foes.
 All enemies suffer Slow (Degrade Dexterity by 5, degrade initiative by 10, degrade attacks per turn by 1).<br/>
-- **Paralyzing Touch**: Touch an enemy to paralyze them for 2 rounds.
-An enemy suffers Paralyzed (Cannot take actions, degrade Strength by 5, degrade Dexterity by 5).<br/>

 _Traits_<br/>